Lyall Bay's Line-Up of Eats

 There’s a playful, slightly offbeat charm to Queen Sally's Diamond Deli, and this twist on a timeless brunch favourite captures it perfectly.
 Creamy avocado meets tangy sauerkraut and vegan feta, piled onto spelt or seeded bread, then finished with a savoury granola for crunch.
 In keeping with the spirit of this quintessentially Lyall Bat spot, it’s fresh and textured, packing just the right amount of surprise.

-Catalina Hotel: Fish n Chips
+Hotel Catalina: Fish n Chips

 30 Cochrane Street, Rongotai, Wellington

-Having taken over the former Spruce Goose site, Catalina Hotel brings something fresh while paying homage to the neighbourhood’s intrinsic seaside culture.
+Having taken over the former Spruce Goose site, Hotel Catalina brings something fresh while paying homage to the neighbourhood’s intrinsic seaside culture.
 That means the classic fish and chips is a go-to at this versatile eatery.
 The golden fillets of tarakihi or snapper come with chunky fries, tartare, lemon, and a bitter leaf salad to cut through it all.
 Pair with a sea view and endlessly chill vibes.

 Puku Pies: Jalapeño Beef Brisket Pie